Skip to content

 Comparative Chronomics

-Welcome to the comparative chronomics group website.
-We discover how circadian clocks work in different species by taking a comparative biology approach.
-Take a look at our current projects below, find our about chronomic medicine or look through our data downloads.
+Welcome to the Chronomic Medicine group website.
+We discover how circadian clocks contribute to genetic disease by taking a comparative biology approach.
+Take a look at our current projects below, find out about chronomic medicine or look through our data downloads.

 About

-The Comparative Chronomics group is based in the Department of Medical Genetics at the University of Cambridge and collaborates with colleagues across multiple departments.
-Comparative chronomics is the study of the diversity of biological clocks between species, individuals and systems.
-We utilise genomics, transcriptomics, metabolomics to make comparisons between systems.…Continue reading “About”
+The Chronomic Medicine group is based in the Department of Medical Genetics at the University of Cambridge and collaborates with colleagues across multiple departments.
+Our goal is to investigate how chronobiology impacts human health and disease.
+We are especially interested in the usage of chronobiology in genomic medicine; for which…Continue reading “About”

 Add a comment